Which Of The Following Substituted Cyclohexanes Is Most Stable

 Which Substituted Cyclohexane is Most Stable

 Cyclohexane is one of the most fundamental structures in organic chemistry, and understanding the stability of its various substituted derivatives is crucial for predicting reaction outcomes and designing synthetic pathways.
-Also, the stability of substituted cyclohexanes depends primarily on their conformational preferences, with the chair conformation being the most stable due to minimized steric strain.
+The stability of substituted cyclohexanes depends primarily on their conformational preferences, with the chair conformation being the most stable due to minimized steric strain.
 When substituents are added to the cyclohexane ring, their positioning—whether axial or equatorial—significantly impacts the overall stability of the molecule.

 Understanding Cyclohexane Conformations